opnsense/docs/source/manual/how-tos/ipsec-rw-srv-mschapv2.rst

 =====================================

 EAP-MSCHAPv2 via IKEv2 is the most compatible combination.
 We assume you have read the first part at :doc:`how-tos/ipsec-rw`

 ----------------------------
 Step 1 - Create Certificates
 ----------------------------

-For EAPMSCHAPv2 with IKEv2 you need to create a Root CA and create a server certificate for your Firewall.
+For EAP-MSCHAPv2 with IKEv2 you need to create a Root CA and a server certificate for your Firewall.

 Go to **System->Trust->Authorities** and click **Add**.
 Give it a **Descriptive Name** and as **Method**